-Back to the Future: AI and the Role of Sales People
+AI In Sales and The Role Of Sales People

 Last week I saw the future.
 Google demonstrated its amazing new Duplex technology that allows Google Assistant to make phone calls on your behalf and have natural, human-sounding conversations.
 Watch the demo here and listen to the Google Assistant first call a hair salon and book an appointment, and then make a reservation at a restaurant.

 I was blown away by Googles’ Duplex technology, and it is obviously a major step forward in the ability of computers to understand and generate natural speech.
 This will dramatically improve the customer experience in communicating with automated phone systems.
-But what are the implications for the sales profession?
+But what are the implications for the role of sales professionals?

 Is the Artificial Intelligence (AI) revolution finally catching up with the sales function?
 Not so fast.